-Each stream is associated with a declarative policy, a set of requirements on its contents.
+Each stream is associated with a policy, a set of requirements on its contents.
 Such requirements may include the fact that elements must arrive ordered by valid time, that each value must constitute a significant change relative to the previous value, that updates should be sent with a specific sample frequency, or that there is a maximum permitted delay.
 Policies can also give advice on how these requirements should be satisfied, for example by indicating how to handle missing or excessively delayed values.
+For introspection purposes, policies are declaratively specified.

-A knowledge processing application in DyKnow consists of a set of knowledge processes connected by streams satisfying policies.
-An abstract view of a knowledge process is shown in Fig. 1.
-Each knowledge process is either an instantiation of a source or a computational unit.
-In the first case, it makes external information available through a stream generator, and in the second it refines and processes streams.
-A formal language called KPL is used to write declarative specifications of DyKnow applications (see [15, 19] for details).
-It provides a formal semantics for policies and streams.
-The DyKnow service, which implements the DyKnow framework, sets up the required processing and communication infrastructure for a given set of KPL declarations.
-Due to the use of CORBA [25] for communication, knowledge processes are location-unaware, supporting distributed architectures running on multiple networked computers.
+To summarize, a knowledge processing application in Dy-Know consists of a set of knowledge processes connected by streams satisfying policies.
+An abstract view of a knowledge process is shown in Figure 1.
+Each knowledge process is an instantiation of a source or computational unit providing stream generators that generate streams.
+A source makes external information available in the form of streams while a computational unit refines and processes streams.
+A formal language called KPL is used to write declarative specifications of DyKnow applications (see (Heintz 2009; Heintz, Kvarnström, & Doherty 2010) for details).
+The Dy-Know service, which implements the DyKnow framework, takes a set of KPL declarations and sets up the required processing and communication infrastructure.
+Due to the use of CORBA (Object Management Group 2008) for communication, knowledge processes are location-agnostic, providing support for distributed architectures running on multiple networked computers.

-Fig. 2 provides an overview of how part of the incremental processing required for a traffic surveillance task we have implemented is organized as a set of distinct DyKnow knowledge processes.
+Fig. 2 provides an overview of how part of the incremental processing required for a traffic surveillance task could be organized as a set of distinct DyKnow knowledge processes.